 6) How to launch a new Android Virtual Device (AVD)?

-Choose your Android Virtual Device (AVD) then hit
+Choose your Android Virtual Device (AVD) then hit the

 Start button.
-Which will popup the
+It will popup the

 Launch Options, Just hit the